bdelbosc/nest/README.md

 ## Download all docker images and base images

-You can donwload in advance all necessary docker images to prevent traffic jam during the training:
+You can download in advance all necessary docker images to prevent traffic jam during the training:

 ```bash
 docker-compose -f docker-compose-pull.yml pull